How to Fill Out a W-4Form?

 Throughout each tax year, especially at the beginning, we encourage taxpayers to review and adjust their W-4 Form(s) for each of their jobs.
 Tax withholding directly impact a taxpayer's tax return refund or amount of taxes owed.
 Use the Taxometer as it picks the right W-4 tool for you and see below on how to fill out a W-4, step by step.

 This has become even more important for tax refund recipients as the IRS - not Taxpert.com - delayed tax return processing in 2021 and 2022 and thus delayed many taxpayer refund payments.
-Learn more about the IRS 2021 and 2022 refund delays.
+Learn more about the IRS 2021 and 2022 refund delays which are likely to continue into 2023.

 Taxometer: Tax Balance Goals, Steps to Take

-Below are simple to follow considerations when planning your W-4 or tax withholding amounts for your 2022 W-4 Form(s).
-Follow these steps so you meet your 2022 Tax Return goals in 2023 and take control of your tax withholding.
+Below are simple to follow considerations when planning your W-4 or tax withholding amounts for your 2022 and 2023 W-4 Form(s).
+Follow these steps so you meet your tax return goals and take control of your tax withholding.

 - Step 2: Decide on your next year tax return goals:

-- If you received a 2020 Tax Refund in 2021 or 2021 Refund in 2022, select this goal.
-Balance your next tax return by adjusting your tax withholding per paycheck during 2022 for your 2022 Tax Return.
+- If you received a tax refund last year, select this goal.
+Balance your next tax return by adjusting your tax withholding per paycheck during 2022 for your 2022 Tax Return or 2023 for your 2023 Return.

 - Step 3: Use the Taxometer tool below for the best W-4 calculator.